 What Is the Job Demand for Geneticists?

-The government predicts that job demand for geneticists as a whole will see little or no change (-2% to 2%), and that competition for basic research positions will be strong.
-Growth will likely be driven in part by advances in big data and hyper-computing that allow for analysis of large genetic and ecological datasets.
+The BLS reports that the job demand for geneticists will increase by about 5% between 2020 and 2030 that competition for basic research positions will be strong.* Growth will likely be driven in part by advances in big data and hyper-computing that allow for analysis of large genetic and ecological datasets.
 Increased interest in the environment and an expanded focus on the medical aspects of genetics will also open up opportunities for environmental geneticists.

 How Do I Get a Degree in Genetics?